yameguchi/simplify/README.md

   Playlist creation has become a tedious task for me on Spotify.
 It takes hours to construct the perfect bucket of songs that matches a certain vibe or feel.
   I'm sure we've all been there before.
 Public playlists are a good start, but what if I ONLY want pieces I have interacted with before?

   To achieve this, I used the Spotify API to retrieve data on songs in users' playlists and Liked Songs.
+Then used compared them to a preset playlist that defines the attributes of playlist options available <a href=https://en.wikipedia.org/wiki/Cosine_similarity>cosine similarity</a>
 </p>

 ## DEMO